What is a Master in Management?

-If you’ve just completed your undergraduate degree, you’re probably deciding on your next career move.
+If you’ve just completed your undergraduate degree, you’re probably deciding on your next move.

-If you’re looking for an introduction to the fundamentals of business, alongside global exposure and work experience, a Master in Management (MiM) may be right for you.
+If you’re targeting a career in business and looking for an introduction to the fundamentals, a Master in Management (MiM) may be right for you.

-Here, we break down everything you need to know about Master in Management degrees, including who they are for, what you can expect from the MiM curriculum, your MiM jobs and salary prospects, and how you can apply.
+Here, we break down everything you need to know about MiM degrees, including who they are for, what you can expect from the curriculum, your MiM jobs and salary prospects, and how to apply for a program.

 Who is a Master in Management for?